fabianofrank/react-show-room-ui/README.md

 ## App functions: :wink:

-With the ByteCar app, you can do the following:
+With this app, you can do the following:

 - Authenticate users:
   - Create an account by providing a valid data.